Taking the train in Devon

 The Riviera Line links Exeter, Dawlish, Teignmouth, Newton Abbot and Torbay, with excellent views of the Exe and Teign Estuaries and out to sea.
 Visit the Riviera Line website to find out more about times and prices, great discounts and how to buy your ticket.

-The Tarka Line runs from Barnstaple to Exeter, while the Avocet Line links Exmouth and Exeter and the Tamar Valley Line runs from Plymouth to Bere Alston and Gunnislake.
+The Tarka Line runs from Barnstaple to Exeter, the Avocet Line links Exmouth and Exeter and the Tamar Valley Line runs from Plymouth to Bere Alston and Gunnislake.
+From 20th November 2021 the Dartmoor Line will link Exeter and Okehampton.

 For ideas for days out on the scenic railways of Devon visit Great Scenic Railways.